 - indicates the term is defined in Article 2, Definitions.
 (Note: Not every defined term is designated with a symbol.
-Consult Article 2, Definitions, for a list of all defined terms.) - indicates there is a graphic that illustrates the standard or requirement. - If identifies a property line. - \mathcal{G} identifies the right-of-way centerline. - R/W identifies the right-of-way. - identifies a User Note that provides helpful information for all users. - identifies a Digital User Note that provides helpful information for users with a digital version of the Zoning Ordinance. - notes a reference to Michigan Compiled Laws (MCL).
+Consult Article 2, Definitions, for a list of all defined terms.) - indicates there is a graphic that illustrates the standard or requirement. - Identifies a property line. - R/W identifies the right-of-way. - identifies a User Note that provides helpful information for all users. - identifies a Digital User Note that provides helpful information for users with a digital version of the Zoning Ordinance. - notes a reference to Michigan Compiled Laws (MCL).
 Links to the Michigan Legislature website and specific State Laws are found as footnotes at the bottom of the page. - indicates additional information is available.
 Links to additional information and resources are found as footnotes at the bottom of the page.